noahsug/card-auto-battler/README.md

 - Relic: strength affects your healing
 - Relic: you can only play 1 card. +3 strength

-Red Cards (bleed, burn, strength, multihit, lifesteal, low hp, trash, same name, armor)
+Red Cards (bleed, burn, fire spells, strength, multihit, lifesteal, low hp, trash, same name, armor)

 - blood boil - gain 1 burn for each bleed
 - deal 2 damage for each bleed
 - apply 3 bleed
+- revive with half HP if you die while burning
 - Deal 4 damage.
 Lifesteal.
 - Deals damage equal to the last damage you dealt.
 - Deal 6 damage.
 Take 2 damage.